aws-samples/data-protection/usecase-6/README.md

 Please download the [Base Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-security-admin.yaml) by right clicking and saving the yaml file on your laptop.

 Upload and launch the cloudformation stack in your AWS account.
-IF you are not familiar with this, follow instructions here [Deploy Cloudformation Stack Instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html)
+If you are not familiar with this, follow instructions here [Deploy Cloudformation Stack Instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html)

 ### 2. An IAM Role called CaAdminRole is the role that a CA administrator would assume.